btcpayserver/btcpayserver-docker/README.md

 * Browse to `https://SERVER-AZURE-DNS/`
 * Register a new account (this account will be granted server administrator rights)
 * Go to `https://SERVER-AZURE-DNS/server/maintenance`
-* Enter your DNS name and click on confirm
+* Enter your domain name and click on confirm
-* Wait 1 to 5 minutes
+* (Wait 1 to 5 minutes)

-That's it, you can now browse `https://btcpay.YOUR-DOMAIN/`
+That's it, you can now browse to `https://btcpay.YOUR-DOMAIN/`!

 For advanced users, you can connect via SSH with information on `https://btcpay.YOUR-DOMAIN/server/services/ssh`, then you can: